juliandreas/dire-cli/FAQ.md

 ## Configuration

+### Where can I find the complete configuration reference?

+See [CONFIGURATION.md](CONFIGURATION.md) for a comprehensive guide covering:

+- Valid provider names
+- Provider categories (LLM vs translator services)
+- Complete `.dire.toml` file structure
+- Glossary configuration
+- Project context and style guide options
+- Examples for all configuration scenarios

 ### Why do I need to use `en-US` instead of `en`?

 Dire requires full BCP-47 locale codes (language + region).
 Bare language codes like `en` are ambiguous (US, GB, AU, …).
 Use: